 Prompt arrival at school is expected of all students.
 Late arrival disrupts class and delays instructional time.
-Students will be considered tardy after 7:45am.
+Students will be considered tardy after 7:45 am.
 Tardy students are to be brought into the office by their Parents/Guardians in order to be signed in and receive a pass to class.
 This will be done through our IDENTIKID process.
 Students will not be permitted to class without a pass.
-Students with consistent and/or excessive tardies will be turned over to the attendance counselor or the School Social worker as appropriate.
+Students with consistent and/or excessive tardies will be turned over to the School Social worker as appropriate.